LvBench: A Benchmark for Long-form Video Understanding with Versatile Multi-modal Question Answering: Related Work

-\textbf{Long-form Video Understanding Datasets.} Recently, long video understanding has begun to rise \cite{mullapudi2019online,huang2020improving,wu2021towards,soldan2022mad,mangalam2023egoschema,shou2021generic,huang2020movienet,vicol2018moviegraphs,xiong2019graph,yue2023movie101,grauman2022ego4d}. \cite{wu2021towards} proposes a long-form video understanding benchmark based on \cite{movieclips}, where the tasks are much specific, such as speaker style and movie release year. \cite{soldan2022mad} proposes MAD, a language grounding dataset designed to ground queries on an average clip duration of 110 minutes.
-However, their language queries are much shorter (averaging 4 seconds) and lack long-form contextual relationships or high-level semantics. \cite{mangalam2023egoschema} proposes EgoSchema with a length of 180 seconds, which has a certificate length of about 100 seconds, \textit{i.e.}, the sub-clips of the videos that are both necessary and sufficient for answering the question.
-Nevertheless, their questions consist mainly of summary questions and lack variety in question types.
-In contrast, our \dataset generates six diverse types of questions on longer videos, resulting in a much longer certificate length.
+Recently, long-form video understanding has begun to rise \cite{mullapudi2019online,huang2020improving,wu2021towards,soldan2022mad,mangalam2023egoschema,shou2021generic,huang2020movienet,vicol2018moviegraphs,xiong2019graph,yue2023movie101,grauman2022ego4d,huang2024egoexolearn}. \cite{wu2021towards} proposes a long-form video understanding benchmark based on \cite{movieclips}, where the tasks are much specific, such as speaker style and release year. \cite{soldan2022mad} proposes MAD, a language grounding dataset designed to ground queries on an average clip duration of 110 minutes.
+However, their language queries are much shorter (averaging 4 seconds).
+MovieChat-1k \cite{song2023moviechat} generates QAs for movie understanding, with mainly single-frame breakpoint questions, lacking long temporal context understanding. \cite{mangalam2023egoschema} proposes EgoSchema with a clue length of about 100 seconds.
+However, their LLM-generated QAs lack diversity, mainly focusing on overall and primary events.
+In contrast, our manually labeled QAs with long clue lengths are more diverse and require an understanding of long temporal context.
+The average video length in \cite{rawal2024cinepile} is only 160 seconds, which is significantly shorter than the 948 seconds in our \dataset. \cite{fu2024video,wang2024lvbench,wu2024longvideobench} introduce evaluation benchmarks of Multi-modal Large Language Models in Video analysis, however, the number of QAs in these datasets is sufficient only for evaluation, not for training.
+In contrast, our \dataset includes 20,061 manually annotated multiple-choice questions, sufficient for model training.

-\textbf{Video Question-Answering Method.} VideoQA is a typical type of vision-language task that has been studied for many years.
-Early, most studies analyze the video or text backbones and the fusion of video and text \cite{yu2019deep, le2020hierarchical, kim2020dense, park2021bridge}. \cite{yu2019deep} proposes a deep modular co-attention network for efficient interaction between questions and videos. \cite{park2021bridge} utilizes motion and appearance features to build a question to video graph.
-Recently, advanced VideoQA models are built upon pretrained vision-language model \cite{yang2021just, yang2022zero, li2023blip}. \cite{yang2022zero} leverages a frozen language model and trainable adapters to train a video-language backbone. \cite{li2023blip} adopts a frozen image encoder, a frozen large language model, and a trainable Q-Former to train an image-language backbone.
-These pretrained vision-language models demonstrate strong performance on VideoQA tasks.